 But don’t worry — you won’t be waiting around in the dark during this period.
 Breeders often send along photos and/or videos so you can watch your future pup growing and learning, which will only get you more excited to begin your time together.
 During this time, you can start planning on how you’ll be getting your pup home because there are now quite a few options for doggy transportation.

 You’re so close!
 Now you get down to the nuts and bolts of bringing your puppy home.
 There are a number of viable paths and to some degree just depend on how far you live from the breeder.

-If you want to meet in person, all of the breeders on Good Dog will allow you to visit their home or facility to pick up your puppy.
-That’s easy if you’re nearby, but also doable if you’re willing to go on a road trip or book a flight.
-Breeders may also be willing to meet you at their local airport so that you don’t have to navigate a new city.
+For health, safety, and security purposes, it's possible that your breeder cannot allow anyone to enter their home.
+If you want to meet in person, you can ask if your Good Breeder will allow you to visit their home or facility to pick up your puppy.
+That’s easy if you’re nearby, but equally as doable if you’re willing to go on a road trip or book a flight.
+You can also arrange to meet at their local airport or at another accessible location.

 This is where you dot your i’s and cross your t’s.
 Good breeders are very conscientious and diligent, which makes for a little bit of paperwork and a lot of peace of mind.

 They will often require that you sign a contract when paying for your puppy, outlining your responsibilities and what they expect from you as a good dog owner.
 They guarantee the health of your dog when you receive it, and in exchange, they generally require you to take your puppy within a few days of picking it up, then ask that you spay or neuter your pup when the right time comes along.

 Breeders are also careful to make sure their dogs will have homes for the long haul.
 Their rehoming policies generally require you to contact and return the dog to them if you can no longer care for it; Good Dog also requires that you contact us so that we can assist in the process.
 The most important thing is making sure each and every dog has a warm, caring place to live.